-With the election of Mr. Reynaldo G. David and Retired Chief Justice Artemio V. Panganiban as Independent Directors to the Petron Board, the election of members of the Audit, Compensation, Nomination and Executive Committees, the conduct of regular quarterly board meetings, special board meetings and board committee meetings, and the faithful attendance of and proper discharge of duties and responsibilities of Directors at such meetings, the conduct of training/seminar for Corporate Governance for incoming Directors and Officers, and strict adherence to national and local laws pertaining to its business operations, including applicable accounting standards and disclosure requirements, the Company is in compliance with the Manual.
+With the election of Mr. Reynaldo G. David and Retired Chief Justice Artemio V. Panganiban as independent directors of the Company, the election of members of the Audit, Compensation, Nomination and Executive Committees, the conduct of regular quarterly board meetings, special board meetings and board committee meetings, and the faithful attendance of and proper discharge of duties and responsibilities of the directors at such meetings, the conduct of training/seminar for corporate governance for incoming directors and officers, and strict adherence to national and local laws pertaining to its business operations, including applicable accounting standards and disclosure requirements, the Company is in compliance with the Manual.